danisaikou/E-33a/cs-darmok/darmoktrack/readme.md

     INVOICE:
     - Generating the invoice on the screen was easy, I basically just copied what was making all the info display on the project screen minus the forms, and prettied it up with bootstrap
     - Getting the invoice to print to PDF was a different story.
 This is one of those things that sounds like it should be super easy but I had to try a few different methods to get it to work.
-The xhtml2pdf seemed very promising but ultimately decided to use javascript.